Basic chemistry tells us that pouring hot water on ice initiates or accelerates melting. It works even faster if you use hot water.

 In the cooling mode, try not to set the thermostat below 70 degrees.
 Besides higher utility costs, this can cause the indoor coil to freeze and cause condensation in the house

 Turning your AC’s fan on is a great way to force your AC to cycle more regularly which helps the ice inside of your coils melt faster.

 Tip: Make sure you don’t set up your fan to run constantly with this cooling system because it simply forces the compressor to keep operating even when it’s not being used.

 Rarely do you need to call the pros for a frozen heat pump as running the defrost mode, running the fan, and shutting the outdoor unit are often enough to thaw the unit.

 However, if you go outside and see your unit frozen in a cube of ice like a cartoon, you may have a serious problem.

-If you’ve given your heat pump at least 4 hours to defrost itself, and it is still not operating normally, your best bet is to give us a call and schedule service from one of our HVAC technicians.
+If you’ve given your heat pump at least 4 hours to defrost itself, and it is still not operating normally, then the heat pump defrost cycle is not working and your best bet is to give us a call and schedule service from one of our HVAC technicians.